learn-co-students/html-css-html-elements-code-along-html-000/README.md

 ### Starting a New Site Project

 At this point in Terminal you would create any sub folders and files using the `mkdir` command and `touch` commands.
 We have already done this for you so you can get coding right away.
-In Sublime you will see we have already created the files and folders,
+In Sublime you will see we have already created the files and folders.

 ```shell
 ├── README.md